Goal Setting

 Goals for support and management and professional staff are encouraged to be set each year by December.
 Starting in the fall, managers meet with their direct reports to discuss job expectations and goals for the coming year.
 Goals and expectations are recorded in the online performance document.

-For new hires, managers should do this within two months of hire.
+For new hires, managers should discuss goals and expectations with their employees within two months of hire.

 Focus on Alignment